 While there are no quick wins to build E-A-T for website and content, there are two ways we can approach this.

 a.
 Author and brand building should be a priority – Lay down your portfolio and be clear on why you are an authority in your industry.

 b.
 Build a network of quality links and mentions of your author or website on relevant sites or sites that Google has already trusted.

-Knowing this will be more important than ever in 2020 to fuel your content marketing strategy.
+Knowing this will be more important than ever to fuel your content marketing strategy.
 Content creation has never been just about writing, and oftentimes the preferences and interests of your audience can change more quickly than you think.